How much will it cost me to hire an attorney?

 - Additional money damages to punish the person responsible

 - Cost of treatment

 When a dog is injured, the person responsible for the injury can be found legally liable for the veterinarian’s bills.

 What if my car is totalled?

-If you can no longer use your car, your attorney can help you get a rental car in order for you to go on with your life responsibilities.
+If you can no longer use your car, your attorney can help coordinate with the insurance company to help you get a rental car in order for you to go on with your life responsibilities.

 What if I’m unable to drive?

 If you can’t drive, your attorney can send out a representative to you, so you don’t have to go anywhere.
 If you need to go to your medical center; no worries.
 Our network of medical centers offer free transportation for patients.

 Why should I use one of your attorneys instead of directly contacting a firm?